gkaguirrelab/gkaModelEye/README.md

 - mapping of the visual field to retinal locations
 - optical properties of the eye (power, optical center, axes, etc)
 - effect of biometric variation upon these measurements
-- effect of artificial lenses (contacts, spectacles) upon these measurement
+- effect of artificial lenses (contacts, spectacles) upon these measurements

 The model is described in: